Public Sector Equality and Human Rights Duty

 Address Step:

-Annually, each department, based on their ASDP, will identify those plans, policies, strategies and programmes to be subject to the Address Step of the Duty that year, and is responsible for implementing the Address Step and reporting on progress made on the relevant equality and human rights issues.
-The commitments from each of the Departmental ASDP’s will be combined in a single Dublin City Council Duty Action Plan and made available on the website in January 2025.
+Each department is responsible for implementing this Address Step and reporting on progress made on the relevant equality and human rights issues.
+The Public Sector Equality and Human Rights Duty commitments from each of the Departmental Annual Service Delivery Plans are combined in a single Dublin City Council Duty Action Plan which is available here:

 Report Step: